The Sydney suburb of Erskineville prides itself on being design-savvy with an industrial edge-and Erko Dental fits right in, discovers Kerryn Ramsey.

 “David and Angela are very design-savvy people,” says Poate.
 “They have a very good sense of style with a clear understanding of what they like and what they wanted.
 We had a great working relationship with a lot of respect for each other’s abilities and design sensibilities.”

 The design of Erko Dental utilises the existing space beautifully with the ground floor of the terrace as the heart of the practice.
 Large glass windows overlook the street and the front door opens into the reception/waiting area.

-The flecked concrete floor has been polished to a high degree and the receptionist sits behind a pressed-metal divider.
+The flecked concrete floor has been polished to a high degree using Concrete polishing services to ensure the floors are easily maintained from any bacteria or dirt, and the receptionist sits behind a pressed-metal divider.
 One entire wall of the waiting area is a chalkboard covered in artwork and quotes that change regularly.

 “People walking past often stop and peek in to see what’s on the chalkboard,” says Dr Leong.
 “It’s part marketing and part fun.”

 “David and Angela are very design-savvy people.
 They have a very good sense of style with a clear understanding of what they like and what they wanted.
 We had a great working relationship with a lot of respect for each other’s abilities and design sensibilities.” – Antony Poate

 Behind the reception area is an OPG room, sterilising room, two surgeries and the disabled toilet.
 A long hallway runs down one side of the building.
 To keep everything connected and maintain a nice natural flow, the old stairs were demolished and moved to the back of the building.
 “In fact, the whole back part of the house was demolished and a new rear section built to replace it,” says Poate.
 “This allowed us to place all the clinical areas on the ground floor with the office, staff room and lab area upstairs.”